BRAZILIAN JIU-JITSU BLOG

 BJJ and Muscle Memory

 Muscle memory is commonly defined as the “ability of your mind to capture a particular activity or movement”.
 For example, once you learn how to ride a bicycle as a kid you don’t have to learn how to ride again as an adult.
 Even if you haven’t ridden a bicycle for years, you will still be able to ride without having to go through the learning process again.
-Your muscle memory stores certain muscle movements, and these movements can be performed exactly as before, even after a 20 year break in the activity.
+Your muscle memory stores certain muscle movements, and these movements can be performed exactly as before, even after a 20-year break in the activity.

 How muscle memory works exactly is still somewhat of a mystery in the world of science.
 But there are several common theories regarding muscle memory.
 Most theories state that your muscles get accustomed to a particular process, when the activity is performed consistently, neural pathways develop due to repetition.
 Your neural pathway helps you store certain muscle movements in your body’s memory.